 - Volume VII of John Zorn’s Arcana, an acclaimed series of books illuminating the artistic process, includes an essay written by Kent Tritle.
 The book is available now on Amazon.

-- Chichester Psalms and Carmina Burana with Oratorio Society of New York
+- Mozart Arrangement of Handel’s Messiah with Oratorio Society of New York